aklump/website-install/documentation/source/README.md

 ## Installation

-The installation script above will generate the following structure where `.` is a directory above web root and inside your SCM repository.
+The installation script above will generate the following structure where `.` is your repository root.

     .
     ├── bin
     │   ├── install -> ../opt/install/install.sh
+    │   └── config
-    │   ├── _install.yml
+    │       ├── install.yml
-    │   └── _install.local.yml
+    │       └── install.local.yml
-    └── opt
+    ├── opt
-        ├── cloudy
+    │   ├── cloudy
+    │   └── aklump
-        └── install
+    │       └── install
+    └── {public web root}

 ### To Update

-- Use the following one-liner to update to the latest script version.
-It should be called from the top directory of the tree above, as indicated in the diagram by the `.`

-        (cd opt && git clone https://github.com/aklump/website-install.git .updating__install && rsync -a --delete --exclude=.git* .updating__install/ install/; rm -rf .updating__install)
+- Update to the latest version from your repo root: `cloudy pm-update aklump/install`

 ## Configuration Files